Renovating your home?

 An owner-builder is someone who takes responsibility for domestic building work carried out on their own land.
 If you become an owner-builder, you will be responsible for:

-- obtaining building permits and paying the building permit levy
+- ensuring a building permit is obtained and paying the building permit levy

 - supervising or undertaking the building work

 - ensuring the work meets building regulations and standards

 - notifying the VBA if the estimated cost of works has increased at the end of the project.

 If the value of the domestic building you will be doing is over $16,000, you will need to have a certificate of consent from the VBA to be an owner-builder.
 The value of the building work includes labour costs and materials, and is the estimated cost if you were to engage a registered builder to do the work.
 Your building surveyor or architect can help with calculating the cost of the work.

 To become an owner-builder in Victoria, you'll need to meet several eligibility criteria.
 For instance, an owner-builder can only build or renovate one house every five years and must intend to live in the house once it is completed.
 Find out more at Owner-builder eligibility.

 If you are planning on being the owner-builder for a swimming pool or spa, or installing safety barriers, see the regulations and requirements on our Swimming pools and spas pages.

 Being an owner-builder can be very satisfying, but it comes with certain risks and legal requirements.
 For instance, your property may become a workplace under Occupational Health and Safety (OHS) law.
 This means you will have obligations such as ensuring the site is safe for workers.

 Owner-builders have several important duties and responsibilities.
 These include, but are not limited to: